DataDog/terraform-provider-datadog/website/docs/r/timeboard.html.markdown

 - `title` - (Required) The name of the graph.
 - `viz` - (Required) The type of visualization to use for the graph.
 Valid choices are "change", "distribution", "heatmap", "hostmap", "query_value", timeseries", and "toplist".
 - `request` - Nested block describing a graph definition request (a metric query to plot on the graph).
 The structure of this block is described below.
 Multiple request blocks are allowed within a graph block.
-Exactly only one of `q`, `apm_query`, `log_query` or `process_query` is required within the request block.
 - `events` - (Optional) A list of event filter strings.
 Note that, while supported by the Datadog API, the Datadog UI does not (currently) support multiple event filters very well, so use at your own risk.
 - `autoscale` - (Optional) Boolean that determines whether to autoscale graphs.
 - `precision` - (Optional) Number of digits displayed, use `*` for full precision.